arnsteio/UH-IaaS-mini-workshop/initializingStorage.md

 ~~~
 ubuntu@3d-build:~$ sudo mkdir -p /testVolum
-ubuntu@3d-build:~$ mount /dev/sdb /testVolum
-mount: only root can do that
 ubuntu@3d-build:~$ sudo mount /dev/sdb /testVolum
 ubuntu@3d-build:~$ df
 Filesystem     1K-blocks    Used Available Use% Mounted on